JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 <br/>

 ## 5. Install other tools outside from Anaconda :floppy_disk:
-Tools that cannot be installed from Conda will have their on **installation protocol**.
+Tools that cannot be installed from Conda will have their own **installation protocol**.
 Following the installation manual is recommended.
 <br/>

 ### EXAMPLE: How to install `STAR` (v.
 2.7.3a)